 - 1. Model assumptions - 2.
 Null and alternative hypothesis - 3.
-A test statistic (something calculated by a rule from a sample) - This needs to have the property that extreme values of the test statistic cast doubt on the null hypothesis. - The test statistic will have a certain sampling distribution.
+A test statistic (something calculated by a rule from a sample) - This needs to have the property that extreme values of the test statistic are rare, and hence cast doubt on the null hypothesis. - The test statistic will have a certain sampling distribution.